fedang/fedang.net/content/posts/pointer-tagging/index.md

 Let's start with the term *pointer*, which I'll use to refer to actual **memory addresses**.
 Going forward, I will assume these to be represented as a word-sized integer.
-All possible pointer values (2 to the power of the bits in a word) form the *virtual address space*.
+All possible pointer values (2 elevated to the number of bits in a word) form the *virtual address space*.

 In principle, all of these addresses are valid and potentially used.
 While this could be the case for older or embedded systems, modern ones won't allocate certain ranges.
 Consequently, some of the bits in a pointer will be unused[^addressing].

-First, let's see the behaviour of 32-bit architectures (e.g., x86, Arm32).
+First, let's see the behavior of 32-bit architectures (e.g., x86, Arm32).
-They use *32-bit words* (hence their name), and can address up to 4 GB (2 to the 32 bytes) of memory[^pae].
+They use *32-bit words* (hence their name), and can address up to 4 GB (2^32 bytes) of memory[^pae].
 Since these systems can use all of the 4 gigs, are the bits in the addresses fully utilized?
 Well, not necessarily.

 This is where **alignment** comes into the picture.